iholloma/crdh/_essays/v01-08-glitching-history.md

 category: "2018"
 volume-number: 1
 year: 2018
-abstract: |
-  Tactics of glitching and deformance, which alter existing digital data into new outputs through the manipulation of underlying code, offer underdeveloped possibilities for historical inquiry.
-A photograph of musicians Mississippi John Hurt, Doc Watson, and Sam Hinton at the 1964 Berkeley Folk Music Festival serves as a case study for discovering how glitching and deformance reveal previously undetected aspects of the historical record: when glitched, the photograph sparks a heightened awareness of how Hurt and Watson, forced to be carriers of a limiting racial and regional authenticity, also found ways to expand their freedom and agency within the constraints of early 1960s consensus liberalism in the United States.
-While most histories of the folk revival focus on its primarily white, middle-class audiences, if even to critique their actions, the glitched image aids us in accessing the experiences of Hurt and Watson more robustly.
-In this way, a digital distortion of a photograph paradoxically produces a more accurate interpretation of the history it captures, enabling a compelling intervention in historiographic debates about the folk revival and its post-World War II American context.
 authors:
 - last: Kramer
   first: Michael J.
   email: michaelk@middlebury.edu
-  affiliation: "Center for Teaching, Learning and Research, Middlebury College"
+  affiliation: "Digital Liberal Arts Initiative, Middlebury College"
   orcid: 0000-0002-4522-0547
   url: "http://www.michaeljkramer.net"
+abstract: |
+  Tactics of glitching and deformance, which alter existing digital data into new outputs through the manipulation of underlying code, offer untapped possibilities for historical inquiry.
+A photograph of musicians Mississippi John Hurt, Doc Watson, and Sam Hinton at the 1964 Berkeley Folk Music Festival serves as a case study for discovering how glitching and deformance reveal previously undetected aspects of the historical record: when glitched, the photograph sparks a heightened awareness of how Hurt and Watson, forced to be carriers of a limiting racial and regional authenticity, also found ways to expand their freedom and agency within the constraints of early 1960s consensus liberalism in the United States.
+While most histories of the folk revival focus on its primarily white, middle-class audiences, if even to critique their actions, the glitched image aids us in accessing the experiences of Hurt and Watson more robustly.
+In this way, a digital distortion of a photograph paradoxically produces a more accurate interpretation of the history it captures, enabling a compelling intervention in historiographic debates about the folk revival and its post-World War II American context. preview image:
+- file: /assets/img/v01/kramer/preview.png
 ---

 The photograph from the Berkeley Folk Music Revival presents a Mount